stianfro/blog/content/en/posts/gateway-api-1.md

             value: /
 ```

-For anyone who has worked with Ingress before, you can see that this looks very similar.
-The biggest change in this example is that instead of using `spec.ingressClass` you refer to the desired Gateway to be used using `spec.parentRefs`.
+At first glance this [looks similar](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) to an Ingress resource, but the actual structure is in fact quite different.

+Some of the biggest differences:

+- Because it is an HTTPRoute, http is implicit and does not need to be specified under rules
+- parentRefs is used to select the desired Gateway(s) instead of ingressClassName
+- Annotations are not used for configuration (more on this below)

+To convert existing ingresses to their corresponding Gateway API resources, some providers support using the tool [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway).

 ### TLSRoute

-If we wanted to use the tls passthrough listener in the Gateway above, we would need to create a [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/?h=tlsroute) which is available in the Experimental Channel of Gateway API.
+If we wanted to use the tls passthrough listener in the Gateway above, we would need to create a [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/?h=tlsroute#tlsroute) which is available in the Experimental Channel of Gateway API.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2